john-cd/rust_howto/bk/later/categories/development-tools_ffi/objc.md

 ## Key Concepts and Workflow {#skip2}

-Objective-C Runtime: You'll use the [`objc`]( ){{hi: }} crate to interact with the Objective-C runtime.
+Objective-C Runtime: You'll use the [`objc`]( )↗{{hi: }} crate to interact with the Objective-C runtime.
-Messaging: You'll send messages to Objective-C objects using the [`objc`]( ){{hi: }} crate.
+Messaging: You'll send messages to Objective-C objects using the [`objc`]( )↗{{hi: }} crate.
 Data Marshaling: You'll need to convert data between Rust types and Objective-C types (e.g., converting Rust [strings][p~strings] to NSStrings, and vice-versa).
 Memory Management: Objective-C uses manual reference counting (ARC).
 You'll need to be mindful of memory management to avoid leaks or crashes.
-The [`objc`]( ){{hi: }} crate provides tools to help with this.
+The [`objc`]( )↗{{hi: }} crate provides tools to help with this.
 Error Handling: You'll need to handle Objective-C exceptions in your Rust code.
 Swift Interop (Important Note): If you're working with Swift, you'll likely interact with Objective-C as an intermediary, as Swift has excellent Objective-C interoperability.
 So, the workflow is often: Rust -> Objective-C -> Swift.

-The [`objc`]( ){{hi: }} crate is the most important crate for Objective-C interaction.
+The [`objc`]( )↗{{hi: }} crate is the most important crate for Objective-C interaction.
 Be prepared for some manual work and glue code, especially when dealing with data marshaling and memory management.
 Objective-C interoperability with Rust is more complex than some other language bindings due to the nature of the Objective-C runtime and ARC.
 </div>